 Ensuring Justice for Train Accident Victims in New York

 New York City train services are used daily by hundreds of thousands of commuters traveling into Manhattan and the surrounding Boroughs.
 Considering the city’s density and heavy train use, it is no surprise that there are a significant number of injuries each year from train accidents.

 It is the responsibility of the transportation services and the companies or governments that own them to safely transport commuters traveling into New York City.
 If you are injured on a train, you need the help of an experienced train accident attorney.

-The personal injury attorneys at the Law Offices of Michael S. Lamonsoff have an extensive history in representing victims of train accidents in some of the highest profile cases in New York and the nation.
-Because of their skillful and aggressive litigation of these cases, they have been nationally recognized as an authority on train accident lawsuits.
+The personal injury attorneys at the Law Offices of Michael S. Lamonsoff have an extensive history in representing victims of train accidents in some of the highest-profile cases in New York and the nation.
+Because of their skillful and aggressive litigation of these cases, our train accident lawyers in New York City have been nationally recognized as an authority on these lawsuits.

 Our experience has made us a nationally recognized authority on train accident lawsuits.
 Our founder, Michael S. Lamonsoff, has been consulted by the press regarding the biggest train accidents and disasters in recent history.
 Because of our successes in New York, our firm has been retained by the victims of train disasters in other states such as the Bridgeport, Connecticut train derailment and the Halifax, North Carolina train-crossing collision.